Host Tutor Manual

 Please avoid discussing fees with the student.
 If a student wishes to book an additional course with you, it can be easily arranged.
 All arrangements must be made through us, and not directly with the student.

-In the UK, income you receive for hosting a student in your home may qualify for the £7500 Rent a Room Tax Allowance (2021 rate), making the non-tuition aspect of your course fees exempt from tax until the £7500 threshold is met.
+In the UK, income you receive for hosting a student in your home may qualify for the £7500 Rent a Room Tax Allowance (2024 rate), making the non-tuition aspect of your course fees exempt from tax until the £7500 threshold is met.
 You may find, however, that claiming this allowance prevents you from deducting allowable expenditure against tax from this element of your income.
 The tuition aspect of your course fees is taxable at your marginal rate in full.
 We recommend that you seek the advice of an accountant, who can take into account your individual circumstances, should you have any questions.
 We are unable to provide any financial or accounting advice.

 Insurance and Liability

 It is essential that you contact your insurance company, inform them that you will have paying guests staying in your home, and have them confirm in writing that your normal household insurance policy covers you for Occupier’s Liability.
 This provides coverage for any accidental damage caused by or to a third party staying in your home.
 Your insurer may suggest that Public Liability should be taken out as an extra cover if you host for more than a certain number of weeks per annum.
 Most insurers will also place extra exclusions on your policy, for example, removing cover for theft without forced entry.
-If you do not inform your home insurer that you host paying guests, you may invalidate your coverage should an incidient occur during a student's stay.
+If you do not inform your home insurer that you host paying guests, you may invalidate your coverage should an incident occur during a student's stay.

 It is the responsibility of the student (and a condition of enrolment) to arrange adequate insurance for travel, accident and loss.
 We are unable to accept liability for any damage caused by students staying with you.
 Liability for students’ possessions is their own responsibility.